inotia00/revanced-patches-arsclib/README-template.md

-## 🧩 Patches
+## 🧩 ReVanced Extended Patches ARSCLib

-The official Patch bundle provided by ReVanced and the community.

-> Looking for the JSON variant of this?
-[Click here](patches.json).
+ReVanced Extended Patches ARSCLib.

+See the [documentation](https://github.com/inotia00/revanced-documentation#readme) to learn how to apply patches and build ReVanced Extended apps.

+## 📋 List of patches in this repository

 {{ table }}